xyzzy/bezeye/README.md

 # Welcome to the Wonderful World of Bezeye

-Capturing the essence of colour perception looking at the real thing.
+*Capturing the essence of colour perception looking at the real thing...*

 Bezeye is an animated GIF showcasing Bézier Curve Texture+Movement and Spatial Color Quantization.
 It is also a contribution entry for the Evoke 2014 demoscene party [https://www.evoke.eu/2014](https://www.evoke.eu/2014).